AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 The sections on how to send an address to quarantine and how to remove addresses from the quarantine list have been updated.
 [Read more](../../delivery/using/understanding-quarantine-management.md#removing-a-quarantined-address)

+Added a workflow best practice to recommend not to perform multiple stop requests on the same workflow.
+[Read more](../../workflow/using/workflow-best-practices.md)

 ### January 2022 {#january-2022}

 **Documentation updates coming with the 7.2.1 release**